 - Create an interactive video using Eko Studio (and check out their guidelines/instructions).

-You have the option of creating another Multimedia Project or creating a Print Portfolio.
+You have the option of creating another Multimedia Project, extending the project you already created, or creating a Print Portfolio.
 Instructions for the Print Portfolio are below.

 Compile a professional, print-based portfolio of your work.
 You should envision being able to take this portfolio with you on a job interview to show samples of your best work to date.
 Revise this work where necessary before including it in the portfolio.